Ex-bureaucrats demand Yogi's resignation over Bulandshahr violence

-The latest letter signed by 83 ex-babus follows Dec 3 killing of Inspector and another man in Bulandshahr following violence.

-New Delhi: A group of former civil servants has written an open letter criticising the Centre and the Uttar Pradesh government for failing to take action on the killing of a policeman in Bulandshahr and demanded the resignation of Chief Minister Yogi Adityanath.
+New Delhi: Several former civil servants have written an open letter criticising the Centre and the Uttar Pradesh government for failing to take action on the killing of a policeman in Bulandshahr and demanded the resignation of chief minister Yogi Adityanath.

 The letter, signed by 83 former bureaucrats on Tuesday, asked citizens to unite in a “crusade against the politics of hate and division — a politics which aims to destroy the fundamental principles on which our Republic is founded”.